willmarkley/willmarkley.com/README.md

 # willmarkley.com
-Source files for my personal website
+Source files for my personal website.
+Site created by Will Markley from scratch using only HTML and CSS.